cc-qq-gg/awsome-vscode-keybord-shotcuts/README.md

 ### License
 This project is licensed under the [MIT License](LICENSE), allowing for widespread use and modification.

-### Start Coding Faster Today!
-Ready to turbocharge your coding experience?
-Dive into our shortcut configurations and elevate your coding game in VSCode.
-Happy coding! 🚀

 ---

 **Disclaimer:** This repository is not affiliated with or endorsed by Visual Studio Code or Microsoft Corporation.